baldwinj30/ComputerChess/README.md

 The game currently ends after 50 turns, or after a stalemate whichever occurs first.
 In the case of a stalemate, text will print out indicating which color couldn't legally move, causing the stalemate.

+Further, the program currently prints out a copy of the game in PGN format at completion.
+Not all of the output is necessarily valid, but you can copy and paste it to https://chesstempo.com/pgn-viewer/ to check where the invalid moves occured and to view the valid moves.

 ## Todos

 Several rules of chess are still currently missing, and some other nice features could be implemented: